 Drawing on the principles of the Oliver Wight Class A Checklist for Business Excellence, the authors, through Global Products and Services, reveal the thought processes and steps that would be taken at any real-life company committed to improving its business.
 The book explores both positive aspects and potential issues, allowing executives to imagine how their own company might adopt these practices to bring about equally supercharged results.

-Both authors are retired principals with Oliver Wight Americas, a company comprised of coaches and educators with industry experiences specializing in integrated business processes.
+Both authors are retired business advisors with Oliver Wight Americas, a company comprised of coaches and educators with industry experiences specializing in integrated business processes.
 Their strengths include Sales and Operations Planning, Integrated Business Planning, Demand Management, and Integrated Planning and Control.
 George Palmatier spent 11 years as vice president of sales and marketing at Bently Nevada Corp. (now part of General Electric).
 He has co-authored three books: “The Marketing Edge,” “Enterprise Sales and Operations Planning,” and “Demand Management Best Practices.”
 Palmatier belongs to The Council of Supply Chain Management Professionals.
 Colleen Crum has assisted companies that manufacture everything from chemicals and biotechnology to consumer goods, electronics, food and beverages, and aerospace.
 She has co-authored three books: “Enterprise Sales and Operations Planning,” “Demand Management Best Practices,” and “Supply Chain Collaboration.”

 |Dimensions||6.5 × 9.5 × 1 in|